Made in China – and now sold there, too15th Jun '16

 Company: TeleAdapt Trading in: China and Singapore Sector: Electronics

-“I guess I could be regarded as an old China hand as we have been manufacturing through contractors in the Pearl River Delta for two decades,” says chief executive Gordon Brown.
+“I guess I could be regarded as an old China hand as we have been manufacturing through contractors in the Pearl River Delta for three decades,” says chief executive Gordon Brown.
 “Yet our first dozen years in China essentially used it as a low-cost manufacturing base to service Western markets.”

 “China retains its capacity to surprise, but you have to be there if you are in our business”